Surjeet9700/naukri_script_working/README.md

 ## Note

 This is for educational purposes only.
-Please respect Naukri.com's terms of service and robots.txt when using this script.
+Please respect Naukri.com's terms of service and robots.txt when using this script.# naukri_script_working